Resize Text: |

 From 1 April 2021, it is mandatory for non-Singpass users to use the Google Authenticator (GA) as the 2FA in order to protect your login to the PRS.
 Existing users of OneKey token will need to switch to GA.

-Please refer to the guide here to set up 2FA on GA.
+Please refer to the guide to set up 2FA on GA.

-To check if a TCM practitioner is registered with TCMPB, please click here.
+Check if a TCM practitioner is registered with TCMPB.
 For enquiries on TCM, please contact TCMPB at TCMPB@spb.gov.sg.

 A6.
 We wish to clarify that the SMC operates under the remit of the MRA in registering and regulating the conduct of medical practitioners (doctors) in Singapore.

 Traditional Chinese Medicine (TCM) practitioners are not medical doctors and they are regulated by the TCM Practitioners Board (TCMPB).
-To check if a TCM practitioner is registered with TCMPB, please click here.
+Check if a TCM practitioner is registered with TCMPB.
 For enquiries on TCM, please contact TCMPB at TCMPB@spb.gov.sg.

 Q7.
 I would like to check if a chiropractor is a registered doctor with SMC.

-A search may be done by either (i) entering the name of the doctor or (ii) entering his/her registration number under ‘More Search Options’.
+You may enter the full name of the doctor, or do a partial name search, or enter his/her medical registration number under ‘More Search Options’.

-A8.
-With effect from 1 Jan 2020, the Singapore Medical Council (SMC) is supported by the Secretariat of healthcare Professional Boards (SPB) for its secretariat and operational functions.
-The registration and regulation of medical practitioners (doctors) continue to be governed by SMC, which retains autonomy and independence over professional and statutory matters, as provided for under the Medical Registration Act (Chapter 174).
+A11.
+With effect from 1 Jan 2020, SMC is supported by the Secretariat of healthcare Professional Boards (SPB) for its secretariat and operational functions.
+The registration and regulation of medical practitioners (doctors) continue to be governed by SMC, which retains autonomy and independence over professional and statutory matters, as provided for under the Medical Registration Act 1997.